mylife-home/mylife-home-main/README.md

     - dans le designer, rendre les contrôles dans le bon ordre
     - le background de la fenetre est toujours avec le zIndex le plus petit
     - plus tard, supprimer le background de fenetre ?
-  - dynamic templates
-    - need custom controls (VR/light "all" panel)
-    - need to bind on several components
-      - define template actions/members of certain value types to bind (as "template imports" ?)
-      - at template use, provide bindings
-      - ease bindings with pattern on components binding
-        - template can provide a pattern like "{{id}}-set0.value", "{{id}}-set20.value" to bind its exports
-        - at template use, one can provide an id and auto-fill all (or part of) bindings at once.
-        - This is only a filling helper, and validation is the same than for manual binding settings
 - core-designer
   - deploy en ligne: ajouter un progress
   - ne pas crasher si un projet n'est pas valide